CsabaDu/CsabaDu.DynamicTestData/README.md

-# CsabaDu.DynamicTestDataitHub Copilot generated doc, under construction)
+# CsabaDu.DynamicTestData

-Data types for dynamic data driven tests in MSTest, NUnit or xUnit framework.
+Lightweight and easy-to-use data types for dynamic data driven tests in MSTest, NUnit or xUnit framework.

 ## Table of Contents
 - [Description](#description)